SIRGLab/Rapid-Solution-of-Cosserat-Equations/README.md

 # Rapid-Solution-of-Cosserat-Equations

 Repo for rapid modeling of a Cosserat Rod in Matlab.
 It implements the methodology presented in the following publication:
-M. Khadem, L. Da Cruz and C. Bergeles, "Rapid Solution of Cosserat Rod Equations via a Nonlinear Partial Observer," 2021 IEEE International Conference on Robotics and Automation  (ICRA 2021).
+B. THamo, K. Dhaliwal, M. Khadem, "Rapid Solution of Cosserat Rod Equations via a Nonlinear Partial Observer," 2021 IEEE International Conference on Robotics and Automation  (ICRA 2021).

 If you enjoy this repository and use it, please cite our paper